DecodersCommunity/note-taking-application-reactjs/README.md

 A simple Note taking application made using React JS.
 Notes added by the user gets saved in local storage.

-Made with the intention of guiding beginner contributors towards open source, this respositoy is going to be maintained by: Shivam Agarwal and Raj Gautam.
+Made with the intention of guiding beginner contributors towards open source.

-### This project is deployed on Netlify
+This respositoy is maintained by: [Shivam Agarwal](https://github.com/shivamagarwal2510), [Raj Gautam]

-<a href="https://note-taking-application-react.netlify.app">click here</a> to view the deployed application.
+This project is deployed on Netlify:- <a href="https://note-taking-application-react.netlify.app">click here</a> to view the deployed application.

 ## How to Contribute?